You Need a Thumbnail — Right Now

 Step 1: Find Your YouTube Video

 Navigate to the YouTube video you want the thumbnail from.
-It can be any type of video:
+It can be any type of video: regular videos, YouTube Shorts, live streams (past or current), premieres, and videos in any language or region.

 Step 2: Copy the URL